 Simple home safety modifications can make it tough for them to open doors to the outside, including:

-- Adding childproof door knob covers (like these) make it more difficult to open doors
+- Adding childproof door knob covers (like these) makes it more difficult to open doors

-- Installing an additional lock higher up on the door so they’re out of your older adult’s line of sight because people with dementia often don’t look above eye level – try this for regular doors and this for sliding patio doors
+- Install an additional lock higher up on the door so they’re out of your older adult’s line of sight, because people with dementia often don’t look above eye level – try this for regular doors and this for sliding patio doors.

 - Installing door and window alarms (like these) to alert you if they’re opened